HalbornSecurity/CTFs/README.md

 ** Halborn Offensive Security Engineers that are applying for a full time position, please audit these contracts and provide us with a Security audit report.**

-There are 7 different Contracts/Programs based on different Protocols and Blockchains.
+There are 6 different Contracts/Programs based on different Protocols and Blockchains (NOT Blueteam CTF).
 Please audit/hack and create a Report on one of the following below to submit for your position with Halborn as an Offensive Security Engineer.

 Please include: